This is the second part of my ‘explaining veganism’ entry, if you haven’t yet read part one of this then please go and do that now.

 Yes, it is possible to become malnourished on a vegan diet, just like it is a possibility if you are consuming animal products.
-Human bodies are designed in a way that we don’t need animal products to survive or live healthy and happy life.
+Human bodies are designed in a way that we don’t need animal products to survive or live a healthy and happy life.

 Any diet needs to be carefully planned to ensure correct nutrition.
 Vegans and vegetarians typically have lower cholesterol levels, lower blood pressure, lower rates of Type 2 diabetes, lower body mass indexes, a lower risk of death from heart disease, and lower overall cancer rates.
-Science and research confirms that you don’t need meat to be healthy at all, in fact, statistics point to quite the opposite.
+Science and research confirm that you don’t need meat to be healthy at all, in fact, statistics point to quite the opposite.

 Where do you get your protein/calcium/iron/omega/zinc etc. from?

 Please do some research before you ever ask this to any other vegan again.
 Honestly, I am so tired of answering this question.
 Here’s a great source: http://www.veganuary.com/why/nutritional-benefits/

 Vegans can’t eat anything; vegans can have nice meals; a vegan diet is boring etc.

 Again more of a statement rather than a question (most of the time).
 Most of the time, if before coming up with these accusations people actually did a simple google search, they would know, that it is very simple to find some lovely vegan recipes online.
 I have got a whole Pinterest board on this.